z-zang/lm-lab-css-bem/README.md

 * * Hint: avoid duplication in your code.
 Remember, your "block" styles will affect *all* cards whereas your modifier styles will change *specific*, or *individual* things, like the colour of your cards.

-- NOT use Ids (this is because BEM recommends avoiding Ids and only using classes to avoid specificity wars)
+- NOT use Ids.
+This is because BEM recommends avoiding Ids and only using classes to avoid specificity wars (if everything is a class, everything has a specificity of 10 which is easy to remember, and easy to override).

-- Give classes to EVERYTHING.
-Try not to select elements using their tag names.
-On large projects, targettings ```p``` when there are lots of ````ps```` can get dangerous! 🙈
+- Try not to select elements using their tag names.
+On large projects, targettings ```p``` when there are lots of ````ps```` can get dangerous! 🙈 So again, give classes to everything.

 ## Extension 🔥

 - Using flexbox make your cards sit side by side, in the middle of the page

-- Add more cards with the same base styles of The Dark and The Force cards but with different colours and images
+- Add more cards with the same base styles of The Dark Side and The Force cards but with different colours and images

 If you've got this far then the BEM force is with you, Skywalker! 🙏 ✨ 🧘‍♀️